IBM/kar/examples/README.md

 + [Hello World](./helloWorld) extends a simple
   [NodeJS Express server](helloWorld/server.js) to work with KAR.

++ [Dining Philosophers](./actors-dp-js) demonstrates using KAR's actor programming model to provide a fault-tolerant implementation of Dijkstra's solution to the Dining Philosophers problem.

 + [Yorktown Simulation](./actors-ykt) demonstrates using KAR's agent model for virtual stateful services to implement a scalable simulation.